plaans/aries/planning/planx/README.md

 The library has two main components:

  - a generic model for planning problem, notably aiming for good support for temporal and numeric domain and complex metrics.
- - an extensive PDDL parser: while the planning model is agnostic of PDDL or any other input language, we waim to provide first class support for importing existing model
+ - an extensive PDDL parser: while the planning model is agnostic of PDDL or any other input language, we aim to provide first class support for importing existing model

  PDDL features supported: